Macbeth: A Tragedy Unfolded – Act by Act Summary

 Act I: The Seeds of Ambition

 Act I sets the stage for the unfolding tragedy.
 We are introduced to a world steeped in war and supernatural occurrences.
 The play opens amidst a fierce battle, where we meet the valiant Scottish general, Macbeth, and his ambitious friend, Banquo.
 After a resounding victory, Macbeth and Banquo encounter three witches on the desolate heath.
-These enigmatic figures deliver prophecies that profoundly alter the course of Macbeth's life.
+Worth adding: these enigmatic figures deliver prophecies that profoundly alter the course of Macbeth's life.
 They hail Macbeth as the Thane of Cawdor and, eventually, King of Scotland.
 They also prophesy that Banquo's descendants will be kings.

 Key Moments: